Ranjitsinhji: Remainder of cricket career

 Four years after his previous appearances, and now known as H. H. the Jam Sahib of Nawanagar, Ranjitsinhji returned to play cricket in England in 1908.
 Playing mainly in Sussex and London, he had put on weight and could no longer play in the same extravagant style he had previously used.
 Playing in many less competitive fixtures, he scored 1,138 runs at 45.52, finishing seventh in the averages.
 The effect on Sussex was not positive; Wisden noted that the irregular appearances of Ranjitsinhji and Fry, the team captain, distracted the rest of the team.
 In one match, Ranjitsinhji was responsible for the Sussex team failing to appear during a match, risking the forfeiture of the game, when he encouraged the team to remain at his residence in unsettled weather; conditions at the ground, and the opposition, were ready for play while the Sussex team remained 22 miles away.

 In 1912, aged 39, Ranjitsinhji returned to England and played once more.
 Although announcing himself available to play for England in that season's Test matches, he was not selected.
 Restricted for a period by a wrist injury, he nevertheless scored four centuries, including one against the touring Australian team.
 At times, his form briefly touched that of his best years but most of his cricket was played in the South of England.
 He scored 1,113 runs at 42.81, placing him eighth in the averages.
 Ranjitsinhji's last first-class cricket came in 1920; having lost an eye in a hunting accident, he played only three matches and found he could not focus on the ball properly.
 Possibly prompted by embarrassment at his performance, he later claimed his sole motivation for returning was to write a book about batting with one eye; such a book was never published.

-In total, Ranjitsinhji scored 24,692 runs at an average of 56.37, the highest career average of a batsman based mainly in England until Geoffrey Boycott retired in 1986.
+In total, Ranjitsinhji scored 24,692 runs at an average of 56.37, the highest career average of a batsman based mainly in England until Geoffrey Boycott retired with 56.83 in 1986.
 He scored 72 hundreds.

+Failure to support Indian cricket

+Mihir Bose has commented that Ranjitsinhji "has no place in Indian cricket history".
+This is because, though he sometimes returned to India while he was playing in England, he never played cricket there except on purely social occasions.
+Anthony de Mello wrote that he did absolutely nothing for Indian sport.
+Whenever the fledgling Indian Cricket Board sought Ranjitsinhji's advice, the blunt answer they received was always: "Duleep and I are English cricketers".
+Bose says Ranjitsinhji demonstrated duality.
+In England he was a cricketer and in India a ruler.
+It is argued that Ranjitsinhji saw cricket as a weapon for his own personal advancement.
+It is considered an irony that Ranjitsinhji has been called the "Father of Indian Cricket".